Can your Fitbit cause skin irritation or rashes? Unfortunately, yes. Learn what I did to prevent my Fitbit from causing my skin to react.

 Don’t shower with your Fitbit!

-When you shower, your skin loses some of the natural oils that maintain its moisture barrier.
-And hot water is even more culpable–it strips away more of your skin’s oily layer.
+When you shower, your skin loses some natural oils that maintain its moisture barrier.
+And hot water is even more guilty–it strips away more of your skin’s oily layer.

 So if you like hot showers (and who doesn’t), we encourage you to take off your Fitbit!